Remod-org/Auxide/README.md

 Additionally, Auxide should work just fine month to month for vanilla and staging servers without monthly updates.

+### NOTES

-This was originally a fork of https://github.com/Facepunch/Rust.ModLoader.
+- This was originally a fork of https://github.com/Facepunch/Rust.ModLoader.
+- This should work on either Windows or Linux Rust servers.
+- Download of the dll either pending or present at https://remod.org.

 ### Minimal